Tax in Burundi

 How does Burundi's corporate tax work?

-What is the Burundian VAT rate?
+What is the Burundian TVA rate?

-How does Burundi tax cryptoassets?
+How does Burundi handle cryptoassets for tax purposes?

 How many tax treaties does Burundi have?